 Both houses feature historic landscapes and gardens.
 Behind the Pommer Gentner House visitors tour a traditional German four square garden featuring many heirloom plants and demonstrating traditional German gardening practices.
 Behind the Strehly House, an arbor features grapevines more than 100 years old.

-Fees do not include tax.
+Fees include tax.
 Qualified tax-exempt organizations MUST provide a copy of a tax exempt certificate at the time of payment.

 Adults (18 and older): $5